Birds Group

 Bird calls are brief vocalizations that serve various functions, such as alarm calls, contact calls, and warning calls.
 They are usually simpler and more repetitive than songs and can be used by both males and females.
 Bird calls communicate information about location, danger, and social interactions.

-See also Best Bird Species
+See also Most Popular Pet Bird

 Visual Displays